Cinnamon Syrup

 • Ceylon cinnamon: Ceylon is milder and sweeter, with a more delicate flavor profile and subtle citrus undertones.
 These cinnamon sticks are rolled of thinner bark.
 They work well in this syrup to level up your cocktails with a familiar yet new flavor.

 Whatever you choose, spices do go bad and will lose flavor over time, so it’s a good idea to replenish your stock from time to time.
-Whenever I can, I use high-quality spices for the best-tasting results.
+Whenever I can, I use high-quality spices for the best-tasting results, like these cinnamon quills * (which are Ceylon cinnamon).

 Cinnamon simple syrup can be made in a few simple steps: